 There once was an Emperor who loved nothing better than wearing fancy new clothes.
 Three times a day he would change into a brand new royal outfit.
 Many Emperors spend their days talking to advisors and fixing problems of the land.
 Not this one!
 He was too busy sending out his servants to find the next great outfit to wear.

 One day two strangers came to town.
 They said they were weavers.
 They said the cloth they wove was the finest anyone would ever see.
-But in fact, they were not weavers at all – they were crooks.
+But in fact, they were not weavers – they were crooks.

 These fake weavers said their cloth was more beautiful than any other cloth BUT it could not be seen by just anyone.
-Only people who were smart and good at heart could actually see their magic cloth.
-People who were not smart and good at heart – well, they would see nothing at all.
+Only people who were smart and the most excellent could actually see the magic cloth.
+People who were not smart and not excellent – well, they would see nothing at all.

-Soon, word reached the Emperor that these two weavers had come to town with the finest cloth in the land.
+Soon, word reached the Emperor about these two weavers and their fine cloth.
 He thought, “I am the most smart and the most excellent Emperor!
 Anyone can tell by how grand I always look!
 I do not need to worry about that silly magic.”

 So the Emperor went to see the two weavers.
 These clever crooks ran about their shop, pointing at empty corners and tables.
 They said with pride, “Look at these piles of fine cloth!
 Surely you have never seen colors as bright as these, patterns as beautiful!”
 The Emperor could not understand – he did not see any cloth, anywhere!

 The Emperor thought, “I cannot let anyone know that I cannot see this magic cloth!
-Who knows what they may think of me?”
-So instead he said, “Indeed, this is the most beautiful cloth I have ever seen!”
+Who knows what they may think of me!”
+So instead he said, “Indeed!
+This is the most beautiful cloth anyone has ever seen!”